theoremreach/slate/source/index.md

 end_date | date | When should the survey end
-status | string | 'Completed', 'In Progress', 'Paused', 'Draft' (Draft is default and cannot be set) loi | integer | Length of interview (minutes) incidence | decimal | The percentage chance that a random respondent will qualify and complete the survey country_id | integer | Country of the campaign survey_url | string | Production url for campaign test_survey_url | string | Test url for campaign cpi | decimal | Amount you will pay per complete
+status | string | 'Completed', 'In Progress', 'Paused', 'Draft' (Draft is default and cannot be set) loi | integer | Length of interview (minutes) incidence | integer | The percentage chance that a random respondent will qualify and complete the survey.
+Must be a number between 1 and 100 country_id | integer | Country id of the campaign survey_url | string | Production url for campaign.
+Must contain a parameter that stores the user's ID in the format of {USER_ID}
+test_survey_url | string | Test url for campaign.
+Must contain a parameter that stores the user's ID in the format of {USER_ID}
+cpi | decimal | Amount you will pay per complete.
+This must be a minimum of $1 per complete and increments up in $0.50 increments